 To be clear, plaintiffs rarely seek renovations and actual access to an allegedly ADA-noncompliant restaurant, convenience store, nail salon or auto garage.
 They just want to get paid and are happy to settle out of court, whether or not the ramp's angle is adjusted by a few degrees or the ladies' room sink is ever lowered by an inch-and-a-half.

-This still wheelchair-centric racket has recently sought to expand its turf, targeting retailers' websites, for in wheelchair-centric racket has recently sought to expand its turi, targeting retailers websites, for example, with allegations that they're not accessible to the visually impaired.
+This still wheelchair-centric racket has recently sought to expand its turf, targeting retailers' websites, for example, with allegations that they're not accessible to the visually impaired.